pocl/pocl/doc/sphinx/source/env_variables.rst

 listed below.
 The variables are helpful both when using and when developing pocl.

+- **POCL_AFFINITY**
+ Linux-only.
+If set to 1, each thread of the pthread CPU driver sets its affinity to its index.
+This may be useful with very long running kernels, or when using subdevices (lets any idle cores enter deeper sleep).
+Defaults to 0 (most people don't need this)

 - **POCL_BUILDING**

  If  set, the pocl helper scripts, kernel library and headers are